formll/experiment-starter/README.md

 # Experiment starter code

-The goal of this repository is to help you quickly start your ML/optimization experiments by providing a fairly generic and extensible scripts for pytorch-based training + slurm submission automation.
+The goal of this repository is to help members of the FoRMLL quickly start  ML/optimization experiments by providing a fairly generic and extensible scripts for pytorch-based training + slurm submission automation.
 Key features include:
 - Integration of multiple libraries for data and model management (and particularly `timm`)
 - Strong reproducibility via flexible configuration architecture